Jordan-Hall/onx-core/CONTRIBUTING.md

 - `docs` - Markdown and configuration files for documentation including tutorials, guides for each supported platform, and API docs.
 - `e2e` - E2E tests.
-- `packages` - Source code for Nx packages such as Angular, React, Web, NestJS, Next and others including generators and executors (or builders).
+- `packages` - Source code for Nxcc package
 - `scripts` - Miscellaneous scripts for project tasks such as building documentation, testing, and code formatting.
 - `tmp` - Folder used by e2e tests.
 If you are a WebStorm user, make sure to mark this folder as excluded.